 High cart abandonment rates and decreasing sales can indicate that your customers are frustrated with cumbersome checkout and high lag times, especially on mobile devices.

-Ecommerce shopping carts allow merchants to display products and sell them securely online.
+eCommerce shopping carts allow merchants to display products and sell them securely online.
 There are many features and third-party apps that integrate into the platform to make them work better.
 The right shopping cart gives merchants total control over inventory, shipping, fulfillment, and CRM data.
-They also provide marketing features to promote products via email and social media.
+They also provide marketing features to promote products via email and social media marketing.

 Understand your unique business requirements, and the needs of your shoppers before deciding on a solution.
 The right cart means better functionality, ROI, and higher revenues.
 Are you interested in comparing the shopping cart you now using with BigCommerce?
 If so, they offer a free trial.